I am looking for my next challenge. Check out my CV and Get in Touch

 1. The Accessibility-First Mindset

 Inclusive Design from the Start: Not just meeting legal standards incl.
-WCAG, but ensuring it’s a shared team responsibility to implement descriptive alt text for images and proper and strong visual cues (colour, icons, etc, etc) for assistive technologies.
+WCAG, but ensuring it’s a shared team responsibility to implement descriptive alt text for images and proper and strong visual cues (colour, icons, etc) for assistive technologies.

 2. ‘Hand-Holding’ experience